jeremytammik/tbc/a/1774_param_and_edge.md

 twitter:

-Parameters and preview images in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon
+Accessing parameters and hiding DirectShape edges in the #RevitAPI @AutodeskForge @AutodeskRevit #bim #DynamoBim #ForgeDevCon http://bit.ly/paramsedges

 I still have a backlog of questions from last week to process.
 Here are some of the discussions that came up